10 Smart Money Moves for Single Women in Their 20s

 Start Planning for Retirement

-If you do qualify for a 401(k) be sure to take advantage of your employer’s match even if you are working on other financial goals.
+If your workplace doesn't offer a 403(b) or 401(k) yet, open an IRA and set up regular monthly contributions.
+Experts suggest contributing 10-15% of your income to your retirement fund.
+And if you do qualify for a 401(k) through your employer, be sure to take advantage of your employer’s match even if you are working on other financial goals.
+Remember, it's basically free money.

 Save for Your Future

-In addition to retirement savings, it is important to set aside money for your other financial goals that you want to reach in the future.
-There may come a time when you want to purchase your own home or condo and begin building equity instead of renting.
-Saving up for expenses like purchasing a new car can help you save money on interest.
-If you want to eventually start your own business, saving up capital to do that would be a great goal.
+In addition to retirement savings, it is important to set aside money for your other financial goals.
+There may come a time when you want to purchase your own home or condo to build equity, or start your own business.

 Create a Financial Plan